 - In another large pot, bring 4 quarts of well-salted water to a boil over high heat.
 Add the orecchiette and cook until just cooked through and slightly chewy, 45 to 60 seconds for fresh or according to the package directions for dried.

-- Drain the pasta in a colander then return it to the cooking pot.
+- Drain the pasta in a then return it to the cooking pot.
 Add the sauce and stir in the Parmigiano-Reggiano and lemon juice.
 Taste and adjust seasoning, if needed.

 - Serve immediately.
 Leftovers keep, tightly covered in the refrigerator, for up to 3 days.